-Come Ye Sinners, also known as I Will Arise and Go to Jesus, is a beautiful hymn with a melody from "Southern Harmony."
+Come Ye Sinners, also known as I Will Arise and Go to Jesus, is a beautiful hymn with a melody from William Walker's "Southern Harmony."

-This beautiful old tune is found in the collection "Southern Harmony."
-Known as "Restoration," the melody can be found with different lyrics.
+This beautiful old tune from "Southern Harmony" is known as "Restoration."
+This melody can be found with different lyrics.

 I really love the words of this hymn and verse 3 in particular, which encapsulates the "gospel" or "good news" in just a few phrases:

-Below is a BASS CLEF version, in 2 keys, of Come Ye Sinners:
+Below is a BASS CLEF version, in two keys, of Come Ye Sinners: